theofbraune/blog/content/posts/unity_setup.md

 author = "Theo"
 tags = ["virtual reality","programming"]
 +++
+In this post I will describe how I installed and set up the Unity Hub and editor on my machine.

 First I went to the [official unity page](https://learn.unity.com/tutorial/create-your-first-unity-project).
 This article assumes, that you have not installed unity yet.
 Thus you need to download the [unity hub](https://unity.com/download).